-Winner: “On Being Human,” Lily Meyer
+Winner: “On Being Human,” by Lily Meyer

-Runner-up: “It Goes Both Ways,” Kate Simonian
+Runner-up: “It Goes Both Ways,” by Kate Simonian

 Finalists: Austin Adams, Mik Awake, Caroline Chang, Nathan Dixon, Paige Patterson Duff, Ariel Katz, Robert Kinerk, Christina Leo, Michael Nye, Leslie Prietrzyk, Amelie Prusik, Carol Staudacher, Catherine Tudish.